 After this meeting you should have enough information to make a decision.
 Take your time – this decision will affect you – your net worth, positively or negatively.

 What I Did to Find a Financial Advisor

 Now that you know the basic steps, you’re probably wondering how I found my financial advisor.
 I first heard of Johanna through the White Coat Investor Forums.
-I am a semi-active member and found her posts not only helpful but she clearly knew what she was talking about.
-When I found out she was going to be in NYC for a conference, I private messaged her if she could meet.
+I was a semi-active member and found her posts not only helpful but she clearly knew what she was talking about.
+When I found out she was going to be in NYC for a conference, I private messaged her if we could meet.

 At that time, I was not really thinking of hiring her let alone any FA.
 But I wanted to take the opportunity since she was in town.
 So M and I got to meet her in person at one of my favorite bars in Brooklyn, Hotel Del Mano.
-This was last summer.

 Afterwards, she sent us a copy of Nick Murray’s Simple Wealth, Inevitable Wealth.
 I skimmed it.
 Then I had questions.

 At this time, I did not know what a Form ADV was (nor did I know such a thing existed), but I knew that fee-only was the way to go.

 Yes and we sign a statement to that effect for every client.

 Is the portfolio you recommend to your clients (I know you rec 1/6 each to 6 categories) also YOUR personal allocation?